itsurfavsong/TIL/mysql/basic-query-1.md

 # 🧩 SQL Basic Query (1)

-Retrieve all columns from a table
+1. Retrieve all columns from a table (All data)
 ```sql
 SELECT *
 FROM employees;
 ```
 ---
-Retrieve specific columns
+2. Retrieve specific columns (selecting some of columns)
 ```sql
 SELECT
 	name,